It was 3:59 a.m. and he sat by the computer in the living room. Somewhere above him, his daughter was rocketing from Earth on a five-year mission.

-Standing by the computer was not hurrying along the message, so he stepped outside and stared up at the night sky.
-All he saw was stars and darkness.
+Standing by the computer was not hurrying along with the message, so he stepped outside and stared up at the night sky.
+All he saw were stars and darkness.

 What else did he expect to see?
 An S.O.S. beacon flashing somewhere past Venus?
 Their ship was no bigger than the shadow of a pinhole on a blanket the size of a football field.

 He moved back inside and reloaded the page.

 He tried to persuade himself that it hadn’t been long, that it had only been two minutes, but this only tightened his chest.

 He had never said it, hell, he had never even realized it, but when she started calling him, she had brought him out of a very deep hole that he never realized he’d fallen into.
 Sure, he was fixing fences and painting rooms, but it was only a busyness to ignore the silent, empty house.

 But he also needed to support her and celebrate her journeys, no matter where they took her.

 Beep.
 A message from his daughter.
 He played the video.

 “Hey, Dad.
 Sorry.
 Things got busy around here.
 I was having trouble with a pump and got a little stubborn with maintenance.
 I wonder where I got that from?
 Anyway, I’m exhausted, so I’m cutting this one short.
 Love you.
 See you in two weeks.”